Keszi94/gamer_corner/README.md

 4. On the 404 error page I have used an anchor element around the button to link it to the home page.
 When testing the page on W3C it flagged the code as an error.
 With the help of an article on [Scaler](https://www.scaler.com/topics/) I have incorporated the link into the button element using onclick.

-5.

 ### Known Bugs

 1. When checking my website using [Wave](https://wave.webaim.org/) the site flagged an empty label as an error.
 I have used this label to add the burger icon to the navbar so it only contains an icon taken from FontAwesome.
 This label is no-diplay on larger screen sizes.

 ![Label bug](assets/images/readme-images/labelissueflagged.png)

-2. Wave also gave me an alert on a duplicate link to the home page in the header.
+2. Wave also gave me an alert on a redundant link to the home page in the header.
 One of them is the clickable logo on the left of the page, the second one is the ,,Home,, list item in the menu.

 ![Duplicate link bug](assets/images/readme-images/duplicatelinkflagged.png)

 - - -